VienJou/vienjou.github.io/_pages/research.md

 My research focuses on the intersection of urban geography, artificial intelligence, and geospatial data analysis.
 I develop innovative approaches to understand urban dynamics and improve urban resilience, livability through advanced computational methods.

-# Current Projects -（Postdoctoral Research at University of Illinois Urbana-Champaign）
+# Current Projects -（Postdoctoral Research）

 - ***Urban Flash flood prediction***: Predicting Urban Flash Flood combining GeoAI and multiple geospatial data sources.
 - ***Building use and livability simultaneously prediction***: For this multi-task research, exploring using multiple geospatial data and GeoAI to predict both builidng use information and its livability score at the same time.